Lee Trundle: Llanelli Town

 On 21 August 2016, Trundle came out of retirement to sign for Welsh Football League Division Two club Llanelli Town.
 On 27 August 2016, he scored a hat-trick on his debut in a 3–2 win against Aberdare Town.
 This was the first of nine hat-tricks across the season in all competitions for the veteran striker, as Llanelli went on to lift both the Division Two title and the Welsh Football League Challenge Cup.
 Trundle continued his impressive form in his second season at the club, scoring 33 goals in 28 appearances across all competitions as Llanelli won the Division One title by 15 points.
 However, the team missed out on a 'double-double' by losing 2–1 to third-tier Trefelin BGC in the final of the Welsh Football League Challenge Cup.
 Following Llanelli's promotion to the Welsh Premier League, Trundle announced on Twitter that he would be leaving the club as his work commitments as club ambassador for Swansea City would prevent him from travelling to away games further afield.

 Haverfordwest County

 On 29 May 2018, Welsh Division One side Haverfordwest County announced that Trundle had agreed to join them for the 2018–19 season.
 He made his debut for the club on 18 August 2018, scoring four goals in a 10–1 home win over Pontypridd Town.
 Trundle left the club in December 2018 due to work commitments, having scored 12 goals before his departure.

 Trefelin BGC

 In December 2018, Trundle signed for Welsh Division Three side Trefelin BGC.
 Trundle had previously represented Trefelin's veterans' team.
 He scored on his debut against Trethomas Bluebirds.

 Ammanford

 In June 2019 he joined Ammanford.

+Mumbles Rangers

+On 12 June 2023, after playing for Wrexham's side in The Soccer Tournament in the United States, he signed for Mumbles Rangers.